Leon Goretzka: 2020–2026

 On 24 September 2020, Goretzka scored a goal in a 2–1 win over Sevilla after extra time in the 2020 UEFA Super Cup.
 In April 2021, he missed the second leg against Paris Saint-Germain in the Champions League quarter-finals due to muscle problems.
 However, he ended the season winning his third consecutive Bundesliga title.

 Ahead of the 2021–22 season, Goretzka was assigned the number 8 shirt left vacant by Javi Martínez.
 On 17 August 2021, Goretzka clinched the 2021 DFL-Super Cup with Bayern, playing the full 90 minutes.
 A month later, on 16 September, Bayern announced that Goretzka had signed a new contract, keeping him at the club until 2026.

 On 12 October 2022, he scored a brace in a 4–2 away win over Viktoria Plzeň, in which Bayern secured their qualification to the Champions League knockout phase.
 On 24 January 2024, he made his 200th appearance for Bayern in all competitions in a 1–0 victory over Union Berlin.

+On 30 January 2026, Bayern Munich announced that Goretzka would not have his contract with the club extended, with him leaving the club at the end of the 2025–26 season.
+On 11 April 2026, Goretzka scored Bayern's 102nd goal of the season in a 5–0 victory over St. Pauli, breaking the club's all-time single-season scoring record set in 1971–72.

+Aston Villa

+On 27 August 2026, Goretzka signed with English Premier League club Aston Villa on a free transfer.

+He signed a two-year contract, with a club option to extend the deal for another season.

 International career

 Youth

 On 15 October 2010, Goretzka made his Germany national U-16 football team debut in a friendly against Northern Ireland.
 He scored in the 3–2 victory.
 On 24 August 2011, he made his Germany national U-17 football team debut against Turkey in a 4–0 victory.
 In May 2012, he captained the Germany national U-17 football team at the 2012 UEFA European Under-17 Championship in Slovenia and led the German U-17 team all the way to the final against the Netherlands.
 In the final, Goretzka scored the first goal of the match; his goal was compensated in stoppage time, taking the scoreline to 1–1.
 The subsequent penalty shoot-out was won by the Netherlands.

 On 8 August 2013, he debuted for the Germany national U-21 football team under Horst Hrubesch in a 0–0 draw against France, in which he had a magnificent match.
 Goretzka was contacted by the Poland national team but rejected the offer as he is not aware of any Polish background.